5/7/2024

 Bill Katz

-Okay.
-And then just another one on comp.
-So if I did my math right, the cash comp component of variable incentive on your share of the incentive fees, I think that ratio this quarter was 60%, which is up a quarter on quarter year pretty substantially.
-And I think you talked about this a little bit last quarter.
+Okay, and then just another one on comp.
+So if I do my math right, the cash comp component of variable incentive on your share of the incentive fees, I think that ratio this quarter was 60%, which is up, I think, quarter on quarter, year on year, pretty substantially.
+I think you talked about this a little bit last quarter.
 I just want to get your updated thoughts.
-As the, to the extent that the incentive pool rises and you start to monetize more of the, of the incentive revenues and your share of that goes up, is there an opportunity to continue to lift that ratio?
-And by doing so, is that give you a little more control over the FRE comp underneath that?
+To the extent that the incentive pool rises and you start to monetize more of the incentive revenues and your share of that goes up, is there an opportunity to continue to lift that ratio?
+And by doing so, does that give you a little more control over the FRE comp underneath that?
 Thank you.

 speaker

-So that's actually, that's actually a great question and very glad that you asked that.
-And as you know, we believe that we have a lot of earnings power in that line.
-You know, I think I said in my comments, you know, the only thing that wasn't like a bright spot in the first quarter was we didn't see the carry revenue, you know, grow and we need to see, good that we've got announced transactions up, we need to see them close and we need to see distributions.
-And we know it will come, we'll continue, we're waiting for it.
-As the carry revenue grows and as our percentage of the gross carry revenue grows because the firm's ownership of carry 2014 forward is much higher than it was prior to 2014.
-And you can see that in the presentation.
-As that grows, we do think we have real margin opportunity in that line.
-Obviously when we have, you know, sort of very low levels of revenue, we, you know, we'll have a lower margin there.
-And as we get to, you know, more normal levels of revenue and we get some of the growth that we believe is a question of when not if we would hope to have higher margin there in the future and have the ability, you know, to be smart about that.
-So I appreciate the question and I think your suspicions in effect are correct and hope that answer was clear.
+That's actually a great question.
+I'm very glad that you asked that.
+As you know, we believe that we have a lot of earnings power in that line.
+You know, I think I said in my comments, you know, the only thing that wasn't like a bright spot in the first quarter was we didn't see the carry revenue, you know, grow.
+And we need to see, you know, good that we've got announced transactions up.
+We need to see them close and we need to see distributions.
+And we know it will come.
+We're waiting for it.
+As the carry revenue grows and as our percentage of the gross carry revenue grows because the firm's ownership percentage of carry 2014 forward is much higher than it was prior to 2014, and you can see that in the presentation.
+As that grows, we do think we have real margin opportunity in that line, obviously, when we have, you know, sort of very low levels of revenue, we, you know, we'll have a lower margin there.
+And as we get to, you know, more normal levels of revenue, and we get some of the growth that we believe is a question of when not if we would hope to have higher margin there in the future, and have the ability, you know, to be smart about that.
+So, I appreciate the question, and I think your suspicions, in effect, are correct and hope that the answer was clear.

 speaker